se2p/ps-wise-2021-program-description/README.md

 > **NOTE**: The board above serves only as illustration, such a configuration would be not possible because a mine has been found.

+Here are some specifications of the boards:

+* The height of each square is 3 line
+* The width of each square is 3 chars
+* Nearby squares share borders
+* An uncovered square is "empty"
+* An flanges square contains a flag `¶`
+* Covered squares contain a shaded cell `▓` unless it contains a mine (`*`) or a digit
+* Each line is terminated by `\n` and there are no spaces before or after it

 ### The message banner
 During the game, Minesweeper might output messages to the player.
 For example, if the provided input is invalid, or the game is over.
 Messages are displayed inside the message banner, which is positioned below the board.